hyperledger/iroha-2-docs/src/index.md

 What follows is an introduction suitable for both experienced developers, prospective users, and people casually curious about blockchain technology.
 The level of detail is sufficient so that you wouldn't need any supplementary guide.
 However, should you want to learn more, we have more detailed documentation in the works.

-In this guide, we shall walk you through
+In this guide, we shall
-- starting an Iroha network, either with docker (recommended) or using one of the provided scripts;
+- walk you through starting an Iroha network, either with docker (recommended) or using one of the provided scripts;
 - introduce you to the client libraries;
-- we shall then take a small detour into the basic concepts of Iroha special instructions, and how they interact with the world state.
+- take a small detour into the basic concepts of Iroha special instructions, and how they interact with the world state.

 The _appendix_  contains a variety of useful information.
 In particular, the three main configuration files are explained: the _peer_ configuration and the _genesis block_, which you need to get right to start a network; and the _client_ configuration, which you adjust in order to interact with the blockchain.